21 Peru Travel Tips: What to Know Before Your First Trip

 6) Use Private drivers.

 Since we were short on time, we got around Peru primarily with private drivers who also served as guides.
 To get from Cusco to Ollantaytambo, we hired a private driver online through Taxidatum for 110 soles (33 USD).
-While we could have gotten a taxi for as low as 60 soles (18 USD), we wouldn’t be guaranteed that the car would be comfortable or that the driver spoke English.
+While we could have gotten a taxi for as low as 60 soles (18 USD), we wouldn’t be guaranteed a comfortable ride or that the driver spoke English.
 To go from Ollantaytambo to Cusco via the Sacred Valley, our hotel recommended a driver/ guide whom we hired for the day at 283 Soles (86 USD).

 Staying Healthy